 You will find new friendships, nice weather, delicious Turkish cuisine, sightseeing tours and other organised activities.
 Plus, housekeeping is provided if you wish to avoid house chores.

 One of the well-known retirees' establishments is Çetin Life Club.
 The club offers retirees affordable rooms in houses with shared living areas.
 Cetin Life Club also helps expats to find all-inclusive flats in Istanbul.

 The pros and cons of living in Istanbul

 Like any other location, Istanbul comes with its advantages and disadvantages.
 Let’s speak of the positives first.

 1. You will never run out of things to do

-Life doesn’t end at 5 p.m. or on Sundays like in some of the western cities.
-Even in outer suburbs, shops, stores, shopping malls, grocery stores are open until 10 p.m.
+Life doesn’t end at 5 p.m. or on Sundays like in some western cities.
+Even in outer suburbs, shops, stores, shopping malls, and grocery stores are open until 10 p.m.

 2. Good public transport

 Public transport in Istanbul is mostly safe and works quite well.
 A public transport card called Istanbulkart will allow you to use all public transport available in the city: boats, subways, buses, tramways, and funiculars.